 As is the case when the design is maintained using serial replacement, the likelihood of repairing a fault by replacing a single item converges on 50% as the delay between diagnostic sessions increases.
 If block replacement is used, however, the curve approaches the limit (50%) from below, whereas with serial replacement, the limit is approached from above.
-This means that, if the design is maintained using block replacement, then (within certain ranges of diagnostic delays) two replacements will be required to visibly correct a fault more frequently than one replacement.
-The general trend is depicted in Figure 5:
+This means that, if the design is maintained using block replacement, then (within certain ranges of diagnostic required to v than one repla in Figure 5.